Tobi Podhaler (inhalation)

-Tobi Podhaler (tobramycin inhalation) side effects
+Tobi Podhaler side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Tobi Podhaler may cause serious side effects.
 Call your doctor at once if you have:

 hearing problems, ringing in your ears;

-severe dizziness, spinning sensation, balance problems, feeling like you might pass out;
+severe dizziness, spinning sensation, balance problems;

-Common side effects may include:
+Common side effects of Tobi Podhaler may include:

-fever, cough, throat pain, hoarse voice; or
+cough, sore throat, hoarse voice;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Tobi Podhaler (tobramycin inhalation)?
+What other drugs will affect Tobi Podhaler?

 More about TOBI Podhaler (tobramycin)